Connecting to MARCC

 GUI and window manager

-In order to use software with a GUI, you will need to use and X11 application.
-On a Mac, check that you have X11 under Utilities or download XQuartz from the Apple web site.
+In order to use software with a GUI, you will need to use an X11 application.
+On a Mac, check that you have X11 under Utilities or download XQuartz from the Apple website.
 On Windows, you can use an application like Cygwin.
 When connecting with ssh, make sure the -X flag is used to get an X11 connection.

 Users can transfer data across the network using secure copy (scp) from within a Linux/Mac/Cygwin terminal.
 A simple scp command from a terminal would be